When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission.Find out more.

 If you want to print large office documents, posters or photos to hang on your wall, then an A3 printer is the one for you.
 They cost more money and take up more desk space, but they can print on larger sheets of paper than a standard A4 printer.
 Some have a strong photographic or design focus.

-- Cons Take up significant space compared to regular printers
+Cons Take up significant space compared with regular printers

-Black-and-white inkjets are now pretty much extinct, but you can still save a little money by opting for a ‘mono’ (black-and-white) laser printer.
+Black-and-white inkjets are a dying breed, but you can still save a little money by opting for a mono (black-and-white) laser printer.
 These are cheaper to buy than colour models, and if you’re mostly printing black text on white pages, you’ll also find them nice and cheap to run.

 Should I consider a wireless printer?

 Wi-fi is an excellent feature to look for in your new printer.
 It enables you to connect it to the internet without needing a cable, meaning you can place your printer where you like in your home.